 The pack is easy to download and the instructions for installing both the presets and the brushes are really easy to follow, which means you are not left scratching your head and wondering what to do with your new purchase.
 No searching on the internet for instructions, everything is provided so that you can be up and running in a matter of minutes.
 This in itself is unusual - very often you buy a plug-in or preset for your Adobe products and the company assumes you know how to install it.
 Well Sleeklens don't assume - they help you.
 The download even includes a ‘recipe’ list with working examples for you to follow and these are really useful to have.

 I have been using both the presets and the brushes for a while now and I have found them to be very useful and time saving.
-I found that I’d often click on each preset to see which one I liked the best and then take it from there - either making no further adjustments or tweeking the sliders further until I got the look I wanted.
+I found that hovering over each preset allows me to see which one I liked the best (when viewed in the Navigator window) and then take it from there - either making no further adjustments or tweeking the sliders further until I got the look I wanted.
 Don’t forget - having a preset is just a starting point, not necessarily the end point.
 The brushes are super useful and are used to enhance very local and specific parts of your photograph - and of course these too can be tweaked, using the sliders, to get the look you want.